Uscateguito/Uscateguito/README.md

 # 😁 About Me:
-Working on Parchados App!<br>Learning web and movile development (also a lot of math)<br>Interested in project architecture and problem solving on small to medium size projects (at the moment)
+Working on Parchados App!<br>Learning web and mobile development (also a lot of math)<br>Interested in project architecture and problem solving on small to medium size projects (at the moment)

 # 🧠 Tech Stack: